osmakins/Ristorante/README.md

 ## Dependencies
 Run with json-server module of the npm package.
 * Install node.js
-* run shell command: npm install json-server -g
+* run shell command: ```npm install json-server -g´´´
-* while your shell current directory is in the app root directory, run: json-server --watch -p 3001 -d 2000
+* while your shell current directory is in the app root directory, run: ```json-server --watch -p 3001 -d 2000´´´
 * Browse to localhost:3001 on the browser.